 Training in martial arts can be done in some different ways.
-One of the tried and true methods in Japan is the Kata.
-Combat systems in Japan have used the kata for centuries as a way to train the bushi or samurai among their domains and armies.
+One of the tried and true methods in Japan is the kata 型.
+Combat systems in Japan have used the kata from around 1200 AD as a way to train the bushi or samurai among their domains and training camps.
+Kata were developed to train both the mind and body.
+Pyschosomatic training is integral in bujutsu.
+Kata training is a coreographed set of movements with a lot of detail and depth contained in them.
+Kata can be done solo or paired.

 This is a shallow definition and presents a bit of a problem in identification because some arts before this time frame and after do not exactly fall into the arts that were designed for fighting and taking lives; combative arts (Bugei 武芸).